-Southern Methodist University is private university proud to offer 28 doctoral degrees and 113 master's degrees in the Dedman College of Humanities and Sciences, the Lyle School of Engineering, the Simmons School of Education and Human Development, the Meadows School of the Arts, and the Guildhall, in addition to professional degrees offered by the Cox School of Business, Dedman School of Law, and Perkins School of Theology.
+Southern Methodist University is a private university proud to offer 28 doctoral degrees and 113 master's degrees in the Dedman College of Humanities and Sciences, the Lyle School of Engineering, the Simmons School of Education and Human Development, the Meadows School of the Arts, and the Guildhall, in addition to professional degrees offered by the Cox School of Business, Dedman School of Law, and Perkins School of Theology.

 SMU has eight libraries that collectively hold more than 2.4 million volumes and subscribe to more than 7,000 periodicals.
 These include Fondren Library (humanities, social sciences, and business administration); the Jake and Nancy Hamon Arts Library; the Business Information Center; the DeGolyer Library (rare books and manuscripts in the history of the American West); the Science and Engineering Library; the Bridwell Library (theology and early printing collections); the Underwood Law Library; and the Southwest Film/Video Archives.
 For ease and convenience of research, the library collection catalog has been automated and is accessible from computer terminals throughout campus.
 Almost all libraries feature open-stack access.